 N.J.
 Council for the Social Studies (NJCSS)

 NJCSS includes social studies teachers, supervisors and university faculty.
-Its major purpose is to advocate for the teaching and improvement of social studies instruction throughout the State of New Jersey; encourage and support the development and implementation of meaningful and effective social studies curriculum and instruction; provide a program of professional development for social studies educators and students; and provide for educational and professional interaction among social studies educators and between the council and other professional organizations and government agencies.
-Membership is $25/year for teachers; $15/year for preservice teachers; and $40/year for joint membership with the N.J.
-Social Studies Supervisors Association.
-The council sponsors annual fall and spring conferences with a wide variety of workshops.
-For additional information, go to www.njcss.org or contact Arlene Gardner, NJCSS president, at 848-445-3413 or firstname.lastname@example.org.
+It advocates for the teaching and improvement of social studies instruction; encourages and supports the development and implementation of meaningful and effective social studies curriculum and instruction; provides a program of professional development for social studies educators and students; and provides for educational and professional interaction among social studies educators and between the council and other professional organizations and government agencies.

 N.J.
 Assn. of School Social Workers (NJASSW)*